-If you are absent more than approximately two weeks or if you get too far behind to catch up, you should consider reducing your workload by dropping one or more courses.
+If you are absent for more than approximately two weeks, have not engaged sufficiently in the course, or if you get too far behind to catch up, you should consider reducing your workload by dropping one or more courses.
 The Academic Counsellors can help you to consider the alternatives.
 At your request, they can also keep your instructors informed about your difficulties.